sulikdan/docs-archive-frontend/README.md

 # DocsArchiveFe

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0 and later upgraded to version 10.1.3 with all others libraries.

 ## Development server